Michanoku/odin-knights-travails/README.md

 The description helped me put together pseudocode that explained the algorithm and I was finally able to implement a BFS traversal.
 This [article](https://www.geeksforgeeks.org/dsa/breadth-first-search-or-bfs-for-a-graph/) helped me a lot, but I also read several others.

-With the traversal implemented, I could find the note, but I couldn't understand how to get the shortest route.
+With the traversal implemented, I could find the square, but I couldn't understand how to get the shortest route.
 When looking for answers, I found that the best possible solution would be to log the parents of each location visited so that I could find my way back from the goal to the start.